mbaas2/CompCheck/README.md

   test file `hoo.dyalog` for compatibility with Classic interpreter and versions ≥14.1

+A result of `1` indicates success, 0 indicates lack of compatibility.
+Session-output will explain highlight incompatibilities and provide a summary with offending symbols that were found.

 ## Contributing

-You are invited to contribute to this repository through Pull-requests or by creating Issues.
+You are invited to contribute to this repository through pull-requests or by creating issues.